Mental Health Resources

 Many organizations exist to help you #TakeCareofYou

 Mental Health America: Promotes early detection through online screening tools, education and support services.
-For an A-Z description of common mental health conditions visit www.mhanational.org/conditions/view-all Then take a Mental Health Test to help determine next steps at www.screening.mhanational.org/screening-tools
+Check out their A-Z description of common mental health conditions then take a Mental Health Test to help determine next steps.

 Trevor Project: Provides crisis intervention (by phone, text, chat), suicide prevention services and community resources to lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) young people under age 25.

-United Way’s 211: Call 211 or visit www.211.org to find local resources and assistance with crisis support for abuse, sexual assault, bullying and suicidal thoughts, as well as, employment, health care and housing.
+United Way’s 211: Call, text or chat with your local 211 to find resources and assistance with crisis support for abuse, sexual assault, bullying and suicidal thoughts, as well as, employment, health care and housing.